This article contains affiliate links. Fight the New Drug may receive financial support from purchases made using affiliate links.

 5. Don’t act like a substitute for porn.

-Your partner is quitting porn for their own health, and so that they can take care of a healthy intimate relationship.
+Your partner is quitting porn for their health and so that they can take care of a healthy intimate relationship.
 Showing them the benefits of nonsexual intimacy will be very encouraging, as it has been for my relationship.
-Just holding someone in my arms or holding hands has never felt so good, and has never been so important.
-I do not ever want to lose that feeling of importance, and I know that if I watch porn I will.
+Just holding someone in my arms or holding hands has never felt so good and has never been so important.
+I do not ever want to lose that feeling of importance, and I know that if I watch porn, I will.

 I have not watched porn since my girlfriend and I had our original discussion.
-With your support, not dependency, your significant other can do the same.
-They will do it for your relationship, but it’s important that they will have also done it for them self.
+Your significant other can do the same with your support, not dependency.
+They will do it for your relationship but must also do it for themselves.
 He or she can do it without you, as many others have done it alone, but your support will make giving up porn much easier and more fulfilling.

 Click here to read the original Verily article by Andrew Mentock.